 Government Code Section 66001(b) further requires the locality to determine whether there is a reasonable relationship between the specific amount the fee imposed and the costs of building, expanding, or upgrading public facilities.
 Such determinations, also known as nexus studies, are made in written form and must be updated whenever new fees are imposed or existing fees are increased.

-The Act also requires jurisdictions to segregate fee revenues from other municipal funds and to refund them if they are not spent within five years.
+The Act also requires jurisdictions to segregate fee revenues from other municipal funds and requires the local agency to make certain enumerated findings with respect to any funds remaining unexpended, whether committed or uncommitted, within five (5) years of the original deposit and every five (5) years thereafter.
+If the findings are not made as required by the Act, the local agency is mandated to refund the moneys in the fund in accordance with the Act. .
 Any person may request an audit to determine whether any fee or charge levied by the city or county exceeds the amount reasonably necessary to cover the cost of the service provided (Government Code Section 66006(d)).
 Under Government Code Section 66014, fees charged for zoning changes, use permits, building permits, and similar processing fees are subject to the same nexus requirements as development fees.
 Lastly, under Government Code Section 66020, agencies collecting fees must provide project applicants with a statement of the amounts and purposes of all fees at the time of fee imposition or project approval.

 Information regarding the impact of local fees and total typical development costs can be found by contacting local for- and non-profit developers active within the market area.
 In addition, affordable housing developers can provide insight relating to timing of fee payments and strategies to reduce the overall effect of fees on the cost and supply of housing.
 Examples include mitigating school impact fees for senior housing, or deferring fees until financing is in place for affordable housing.